AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 ---
 layout: default
-title: Introducing TF Encrypted
+title: Introducing TF-Encrypted
 parent: Blogs
 nav_order: 1
 ---

 # Introducing TF-Encrypted

-[TF-Encrypted/TFE](https://tf-encrypted.io/) developed by [Dropout Labs](https://dropoutlabs.com/) is an easy-to-use framework for Secure Multi-party Computation (MPC) machine learning in TensorFlow.
+[TF-Encrypted/TFE](https://tf-encrypted.io/) is an open-source framework for Secure Multi-party Computation (MPC) machine learning.
+The advantage of TFE is that it's built on top of TensorFlow, allowing non-cryptographic experts to quickly experiment MPC machine learning, while leveraging all the advantages of TensorFlow's optimizations, including graph compilation and distributed orchestration.

 We have developed several projects based on TFE (e.g. The solution winning the iDASH2019 competition), and are actively contributing to TFE.

 # MPC machine learning in five minutes with TF-Encrypted